SPROUT-MITLL/sprout/docs/software/jetson-bootstrap.md

 Follow the [official instructions available from NVIDIA](https://www.jetson-ai-lab.com/initial_setup_jon.html).
 We recommend using the instructions in the *Alternative method: SDK Manager* section.

 We suggest using JetPack 6.1.X.
-The host computer which performs the flashing of the Jetson will need to be an Ubuntu 20/22 device.
+The host computer used to flash the Jetson must run Ubuntu 20/22.

 After flashing, boot the device, and proceed to set up a user name and password.
 We recommend naming the device `jetson`.
 For ease of use, we recommend setting the device to auto-login.
 Do not install the Chromium browser.